 Puzzle Toy Reviews

 Not every puzzle can be found in a little book or on a geeky website.
-Some of the most interesting and challenging ones are actually made of metal and plastic, can be touched and played with.
+Some of the most interesting and challenging puzzles are actually made of metal and plastic, can be touched and played with.
 Below you will find reviews and recommendations of many puzzle toys, along with pictures and links to online stores from which you can buy them.
-All of the toys have been purchased and tested by us, and all of the reviews express our personal expert opinions about them.

-The basic premise of Hanayama toys is always to take apart and/or put together some construction of metal pieces.
-Broadly speaking, there are four types of Hanayama Puzzles with respect to the way you do this:
+The basic premise of Hanayama puzzles is to take apart and/or put together some construction of metal pieces.
+There are four types of puzzles based on the way you do this:

-Piece manipulation puzzles involve subtle moving, rotating and twisting several pieces around each other, until they get separated.
+- Piece manipulation - piece manipulation puzzles involve subtle moving, rotating and twisting several pieces around each other, until they get separated.

-Piece arrangement puzzles require arranging several pieces into a certain shape.
+- Piece arrangement - piece arrangement puzzles require arranging several pieces into a certain shape.

-Maze type puzzles require navigating some simple piece (usually a ring) around a bigger, intricate body, until it gets to a special spot from which can be easily detached.
+- Maze type - Maze type puzzles require navigating a simple piece around a bigger, intricate body, until the two get detached from each other.

-Special trick puzzles are locked using a secret mechanism and can be solved only by applying a particular combination of moves.
+- Special trick - special trick puzzles are locked using a secret mechanism and can be solved only by applying a particular combination of moves.

 The difficulty ranges from Very Easy to Very Hard and is displayed in square brackets next to the puzzle's name.